-Notes to the consolidated interim financial statements for the period ended 30 June 2024 (Continued) (In the notes all amounts are shown in EGP Thousands unless otherwise stated)
+Notes to the consolidated interim financial statements for the period ended 30 September 2024 (Continued)

 41-14-2 Measurement of ECLs

 ECLs are a probability-weighted estimate of credit losses.
 Credit losses are measured as the present value of all cash shortfalls (i.e. the difference between the cash flows due to the entity in accordance with the contract and the cash flows that the Group expects to receive).